White Bra with fairy lights in the background

 2. Fill your sink with slightly warm water (nothing above 30°C if you've got a thermometer handy) – but if you don’t, just make sure it's not hot.

-4. Add your cleaning products – you can find specialist lingerie wash, but any gentle powder or detergent will do the job.
+4. Add your cleaning products – you can find specialist underwear wash, but any gentle powder or detergent will do the job.
 Make sure it lathers up without the need for some vigorous rubbing.
 Never use bleach.

 5. Soak for another five to ten minutes before gently rubbing any stained areas.
 Be extra careful with lace – you should gently dab at any stains on lace before washing.